Kitty-js/react-supabase-app/README.md

 ## Thanks and goodbye

 **Thanks for reading this brief description of the project, in the future I will add more things that I would like to add but due to lack of time I have not been able to, maybe I will try to replicate it with Python at some point.
-Greetings y bye bye. :heart:**
+Greetings & bye bye. :heart:**